 The family recipe for Icelandic fishballs

-it’s easy to mold the fishballs or fishcakes.
+- it’s easy to mould the fishballs or fishcakes.

-You cut the fish and onions into tiny pieces, or put them into a food processor, mix it with the wheat, potato starch, eggs, milk, and spices.
+You cut the fish and onions into tiny pieces or put them into a food processor and mix them with wheat, potato starch, eggs, milk, and spices.

-Then make small balls or Cakes, which you proceed to cook on a pan until both sides are golden brown (Using Icelandic creamy butter), then into the oven (200 degrees) for 15 minutes.
+Then make small balls or cakes, which you cook on a pan until both sides are golden brown (using Icelandic creamy butter).
+Then put them into the oven (200 degrees) for 15 minutes.